MerianBerry/Cyclone-Engine/docs/documentation.md

 ## Lua integration/extending
-So, you can look at the engines lua file at [Cyclone.lua](../Cyclone.lua).
+You can look at the engines lua file at [Cyclone.lua](../Cyclone.lua).

 ### Runtime manipulation